Remote Cache

 }

-Note that this block will need to be added wherever gRPC configuration is present in the configuration file.
+You need to add this block wherever gRPC configuration is present in the configuration file.

 When using the Bazel command-line tool directly, add the following flags: